oyvbr/elastic-ifi/tasks.md

 3. **Create a visualisation showing the average vehicle age grouped by year of the accident**
 	* Save the visualization and add it to the dashboard

-4. **Create a vertical bar chart showing number of injuries grouped by year**
+4. **Create a vertical bar chart showing sum of injuries grouped by year**
 	* Compare it against average injuries grouped by year.
 What does this difference indicate?
 	* Save the visualization and add it to the dashboard